Rachel, Beloved of Israel

 What if everything they thought they knew about you was wrong?

-Rachel, Beloved of Israel is a heartfelt reimagining of one of the Bible’s most misunderstood women.
+Rachel, Beloved of Israel is a heartfelt retelling of one of the Bible’s most misunderstood woman.
 Often portrayed as vain, jealous, manipulative, or spiritually lacking, Rachel’s true story is far more complex.

-What if instead, like us, she was a woman trying to glimpse God’s promises amidst the sting of unmet desires and fading hopes, a woman navigating love shadowed by deceit and the bitterness of rivalry, a woman faced with tragic loss and the crushing weight of dreams unfulfilled, until all that remained was the quiet surrender of her own will.
+What if she was more like us - a woman trying to glimpse God’s promises amidst the pain of unmet promises and fading hopes?
+A woman trying to navigate love shadowed by deceit and the bitterness of rivalry?
+A woman faced with tragic loss and the crushing weight of unfulfilled dreams?

-This novel follows Rachel’s journey from her days as a shepherdess to the long years of waiting and weeping, from the fractures of family to the fragile joys of motherhood.
-Her story is not just ancient history—it’s a mirror for anyone who’s ever felt misjudged, overlooked, or unsure of their place in God’s plan.
+Rachel, Beloved of Israel, follows Rachel’s journey from her days as a shepherdess to the long years of waiting and weeping, from the fractures of family to the fragile joys of motherhood.
+Her story is not just ancient history, it’s a mirror for anyone who’s ever felt misjudged, overlooked, or unsure of their place in God’s plan.

 Your First Taste

 Abba!
-The last thing she remembered was drinking the wine Abba had given her.
-Still confused, Rachel sat up with great effort, managing to prop herself up on her elbows.
-Her eyes found Zilpah, watching from a chair in the corner.
+The last thing she remembered was Abba handing her a cup of wine.
+Rachel sat up with great effort, managing to prop herself up on her elbows.
+Her eyes found Zilpah, staring at her from a stool in the corner.
 A wave of nausea washed over her.
 Something was terribly wrong.

 “Zilpah?”
 Rachel managed to croak.
 “What are you doing here?
 What’s going on?”